semiprime/pygenda/docs/quickstart-postmarketOS.md

 This guide will lead you through installation and basic configuration of the most recent release of Pygenda on PostmarketOS (a Linux-based operating system for mobile devices such as phones).
-It is intended for users who want to install/run/test Pygenda.
+It is intended for users who want to test Pygenda.

 If you want to contribute to or modify Pygenda, then you probably want to get the latest version from GitHub (which is usually a little ahead of the latest release).
-This guide may be useful to refer to for initial configuration.
+This guide may be useful to refer to for configuration.

-Pygenda is designed for devices with a physical keyboard (e.g. a Gemini PDA, a Nokia N900, a Chromebook, or a PinePhone with its keyboard attachment).
+Pygenda is designed for devices with a physical keyboard, for example a Gemini PDA, a Chromebook, or a PinePhone with its keyboard attachment.
-It will likely not be very usable on devices with a virtual keyboard.
+In theory a Nokia N900 would be great, but I suspect it will be too slow – please let me know if you try.

-Unfortunately, I've not been able to test Pygenda on a postmarketOS device with a keyboard, so would welcome feedback at pygenda@semiprime.com.
+Unfortunately, I've only been able to test Pygenda on a postmarketOS device without a keyboard.
+On that device, basic display of entries and navigation worked.
+However, while entry was possible, it was not very usable.
+I'm not sure how much this was due to the lack of a keyboard (which meant that a virtual keyboard kept obscuring the UI), how much was due to my choice of UI environment (I chose Phosh, mainly because it was small; a more desktop-like UI might be more appropriate for Pygenda), how much was due to my old phone not being a great platform for pmOS, and how much of it was due to Pygenda.

-Note that Pygenda is alpha software, and as such has **lots of missing/incomplete features** as well as **bugs**.
-It is released for testing and feedback purposes, but you may also find it useful.
+Because of this, currently Pygenda on postmarketOS should be considered **experimental**.
+This guide is to encourage testing (and feedback) on its current state – including on device/UI combinations that I cannot test.
+Feedback can be sent to pygenda@semiprime.com.

 This guide has been tested on a Wileyfox Swift ('crackling') device running PostmarketOS 23.06 with Phosh 0.30.0 (pre-built postmarketOS